euwbah/musescore-xen-tuner/README.md

 `A4: 440` specifies the reference note and tuning in Hertz, which sets the note A4 to 440hz.

 `0c 200c 300c 500c 700c 800c 1000c` specifies, in cents, the tunings of each of the 7 nominals starting from the reference note of choice, A4.
 This means that B4 will be 200c higher than A4, C5 will be 300c higher than A4, etc...
-Each entry must be separated by a space.
+Each entry must be separated by at least one space.

 The last interval size, `1200c`, specifies the equave size.
 The equaves are referenced in terms of the nominals defined, rather than the standard 12edo octave.
 E.g., if you only declare 2 nominals, then the next equave up from A4 will start at C5 instead of A5.